 Ramadan is a special month of the year for different industries in the Middle East, but especially the advertising industry experiences its peak during Ramadan.
 According to Ipsos 2017 research, 23% of TV ads are spent during the holy month.
 So, just like the US’s Super Bowl, Ramadan ad spots have traditionally presented an opportunity for advertisers and consumers to enjoy the most coveted advertising efforts of the year.

-This guide will explain the four pillars of creating a successful Ramadan ad, along with examples of Ramadan ads that went viral.
+This guide will explain the four pillars of creating a successful Ramadan ad, along with examples of Ramadan marketing campaigns that went viral.

 The four pillars of a successful Ramadan ad